HobnobMancer/cazy_webscraper/README.md

 ## Features in the pipeline:
 - Retrieve and stored PubMed IDs in the local CAZyme database
 - Fix any remaining bugs we can find (if you find a bug, please report it and provide as detailed bug report as possible!)
-- Update the unit tests to work with the new `cazy_webscraper` architecture
-- Update the documentation
+- Increase unit test coverage
 - Automate analysing the taxonomic distribution across CAZy and datasets of interest, including generating a final report

 ## Citation